 Up to $300Expires June 30, 2024

 Use promo code AXOS300 and apply by June 30th, to earn up to a $300 bonus!

 Chase Refer-a-Friend: Up to a $500 Referral Bonus

-Once you’ve opened a new Chase checking account online or in-branch at a brick-and-mortar branch, you are eligible to participate in Chase’s Refer-a-Friend program.
+Once you've opened a new Chase checking account, you’re eligible to participate in Chase's Refer-a-Friend program.
 Earn $50 when a friend opens a qualifying Chase bank account, up to $500 each calendar year.

 - Earn a $50 cash bonus for each friend who opens a qualifying checking or savings account with the link you send them (up to 10 referral bonuses per calendar year).

 - Your friend gets rewarded too when they open an eligible Chase bank account and complete qualifying activities.

 The Chase Total Checking account could be right for you if you’re able to waive the monthly fee without effort and can qualify for the $300 Chase bonus.
 And if you prefer in-person service that’s available across most of the U.S., Chase should be on your list of contenders.

 But if you don’t want to jump through hoops to get the monthly fee waived or are looking for an account with fewer fees or even one that earns interest, you could be better off looking at the best online banks, like Axos or SoFi, for a better fit.
 Take time to consider all of your options and check out our list of the safest banks in the U.S., especially if you prefer the big brick-and-mortar banks.